 8.6.1.
-Obligatory insurance
+OBLIGATORY INSURANCE

 Employers are obliged to insure the wage-earners covered by this Agreement against death, permanent medical disability and/or temporary disability resulting from an accident at work or on a normal route from their homes to the workplace and from the workplace to their homes as well to and from the workplace during refreshment breaks.
-If an employee stays outside of his home because of his work, the venue where he stays replaces the home, and in such instance, the insurance also covers normal travel between the home and the venue of stay.
+If an employee is temporarily stationed at a location outside his home in connection with work, the temporary location shall replace the home for the purposes of insurance, and the insurance shall also cover normal travelling between the home and the temporary location.

 8.6.2.
-Scope of accident insurance
+SCOPE OF ACCIDENT INSURANCE